-As a partner with Reynolds Mirth Richards & Farmer LLP, Francis Price acts as an arbitrator and mediator in various fields of disputes and relationships.
+As a partner with Reynolds Mirth Richards & Farmer LLP, Francis Price, QC acts as an arbitrator and mediator in various fields of labour and commercial disputes.
 He lectures in his areas of practice across Alberta, Canada and internationally, and has been recognized for his work both professionally and in the community.
-He was awarded the Canadian Petroleum Law Foundation Fellowship in 1974, and both the Law Society’s Award for Distinguished Service to the Community and the University of Alberta’s Distinguished Alumni Award in 2011.
-He is also involved in the legal community’s annual fundraising play, is part of Toastmasters International, and participates in various cultural, church, charitable and sporting organizations.
+In 2011, he was awarded both the Law Society’s Award for Distinguished Service to the Community and the University of Alberta’s Distinguished Alumni Award.
+In 2013 he received the Queen’s Diamond Jubilee Medal.
+He is also involved in the organization of the Legal Community’s annual fundraising play which benefits Edmonton’s theatre community.
+He is part of Toastmasters International, and participates in various cultural, church, charitable and sporting organizations.

 Currently the treasurer and director of finance for Delcon Group of Companies, Ken Keenleyside is responsible for the group's cash management and investment, and negotiating of project financing as required.
-With a bachelor of commerce, finance major from the University of Alberta, Ken has worked in commercial banking for 35 years, the last 24 years with HSBC Bank Canada.
-He was part of the board of directors for the Goodwill Industries of Alberta, as well as a member of the finance and audit committee for six years; he has chaired the committee for the past three years.
+With a bachelor of commerce, finance major from the University of Alberta, Ken had worked in commercial banking for 35 years, the last 24 years with HSBC Bank Canada.
+He was a member of the board of directors for the Goodwill Industries of Alberta, as well as a member of the finance and audit committee for six years.
 Ken has also volunteered for the United Way and Junior Achievement.

 Robert Bessette and his wife Michelle have deep roots in Edmonton, and are active with a number of local organizations, charities and initiatives.
 From 2005 to 2010, Robert was part of the fundraising committee for the Support Network, and became a board member of the University Hospital Foundation in 2010.
 Since 1997, he has been an investment advisor with RBC Dominion Securities, when he graduated from the University of Alberta with a bachelor of commerce, and became a vice-president of the firm in 2009.
 In 2004, he founded Bessette Wealth Management of RBC Dominion Securities.
 He and Michelle have four children.